Abdullahinur/Abdullahinur.github.io/README.md

 ## Description

-A Landing page that contains information about me and the projects that i have been working on and will continue to update.}
+A Landing page that contains information about me and the projects that i have been working on and will continue to update.

 ## Setup/Installation Requirements